prateektrisect/Lab_assignments/Q6/T3/README.md

 **Test Case 2**
 ```
 Input:
-{269,301}
+269 301

 Output:
 269
 ```

 ## How to attempt?
-For the given task the solution is already provided.
-Refer the steps below to execute your second code.

-For the given problem the system will provide user inputs directly.
-You don't need to write any code to take user input.

-## How to attempt?
-For the given task the solution is already provided.
-Refer the steps below to execute your second code.
+Refer the steps below to execute your code.

 For the given problem the system will provide user inputs directly.
 You don't need to write any code to take user input.